icopy-site/awesome-cn/docs/awesome/awesome-for-beginners.md

 - [Moby](https://github.com/moby/moby) _(label: exp/beginner)_ <br> Open-source application container engine
 - [PureLB](https://gitlab.com/purelb/purelb) _(label: n/a)_ <br> Load-balancer orchestrator for Kubernetes that uses standard Linux networking and routing protocols.
 - [script](https://github.com/bitfield/script) _(label: good first issue)_ <br> A Go library for doing the kind of tasks that shell scripts are good at: reading files, executing subprocesses, counting lines, matching strings, and so on.
 Beginners are very welcome and will get detailed code review and help through the PR process.
+- [SigNoz](https://github.com/SigNoz/signoz) _(label: good first issue)_ <br> An Open Source observability platform that monitors your applications and services.
+It comes with out-of-box charts for key application metrics like p99 latency, error rate, Apdex, and operations per second.
+You can also monitor the database and external calls made from your application.
 - [Terraform](https://github.com/hashicorp/terraform) _(label: good first issue)_ <br> A tool for building, changing, and versioning infrastructure safely and efficiently.
 - [TiDB](https://github.com/pingcap/tidb) _(label: good first issue)_ <br> A distributed scalable Hybrid Transactional and Analytical Processing (HTAP) database
 - [utils](https://github.com/kashifkhan0771/utils) _(label: good first issue)_ <br> Common Utilities library for Go